It's time for a dose of reality.

 Andrew used to have a few pairs of fancy white Calvin Kleins which would be worn on special occasions - every guy has them, right?

 After a few months on the road however, there was nothing remotely fancy or special about those pants!

 We all make the mistake of packing some items which we look great in (especially once we've got a tan) but the reality is that those white vests and t-shirts will inevitably get covered in unavoidable pit stains, dirt from your backpack and, between your hand-washing and unreliable laundry services, will just never look clean and crisp again.

 For sure, pack some of these and wear them sparingly, but make sure the majority of your traveller wardrobe is not light or white.

 that all your technology will survive

-Travel is tough on technology, so don't be shocked if your gadgets suffer a similar fate to ours!
-Take duct tape, invest in a cover/protector/case and make sure you have the insurance to replace them if they do end up breaking down!
+Take duct tape, invest in a cover/protector/case and make sure you have the insurance to replace your items if they do end up breaking down!

 that you won't have to budget

 As most of you will know, we set ourselves a budget of £15 / $23 each per day for our two year trip.
 We won't always travel like that, but it was an essential part of our Latin American adventure and was one of the main philosophies we adapted for the trip.